3-D in eight parts (do re mi fa sol la ti do)

 "It was great", came the answer.
-If people do not already know, in Florida the mountain is the sky, les grand tetons, and the most beautiful for clouds.
-It is everywhere the top, like boobs of the mermaid and an open bar at the Tiki Hut, with a huge blue tank full of tropical fish.
-An all-inclusive moveable feast: immueble, what a wonderful bargain vacation experience!
-If for only one timeshare
+If people do not already know, in Florida the clouds are the mountains and the sky is the top.

+grandes tetons, the most beautiful for clouds like sun-kissed boobs of the mermaid, and an open bar at the Tiki Hut, with a huge blue tank full of tropical fish.
+An all-inclusive moveable feast: immueble, si, a wonderful bargain vacation experience!
+If for

-tour, for an hour and a half, and for the free "Medieval Times" tickets, and a bonus airboat ride without anybody getting killed, it is a special and beautiful edge of the earth on the beach in Florida, as longitudes and latitudes of haecceitas go flat around,
+only one timeshare tour, for an hour and a half, and free "Medieval Times" tickets, and a bonus airboat ride without anybody getting killed, there is a special and beautiful edge of the earth on the beach in Florida, as longitudes and latitudes of haecceitas

-in many cubes and circles, in the little interstices of space.
+go flat around in many cubes and circles in the little interstices of space.

 Your trumpets, Angels, and arise, arise